Dee68/milestone_project3/README.md

 - The program displays warnings in all stages if input values are not given in the correct format.
 - On demand a transaction table is displayed to the account holder if any, showing all his/her transactions with date time, amount and status with reasons if status is failure.

+## STRUCTURE
+The user experience design is clear and simple with features positioned conventionally.
+Navigation starts from the welcome message and intuitively exits the user if he/she wishes so.

 ### FLOWCHART
 The Flowchart for my program was created using [LucidChart](https://www.lucidchart.com/pages/landing?utm_source=google&utm_medium=cpc&utm_campaign=_chart_en_tier1_mixed_search_brand_exact_&km_CPC_CampaignId=1490375427&km_CPC_AdGroupID=55688909257&km_CPC_Keyword=lucidchart&km_CPC_MatchType=e&km_CPC_ExtensionID=&km_CPC_Network=g&km_CPC_AdPosition=&km_CPC_Creative=442433236001&km_CPC_TargetID=aud-809923745462:kwd-33511936169&km_CPC_Country=20483&km_CPC_Device=c&km_CPC_placement=&km_CPC_target=&gclid=CjwKCAiA2rOeBhAsEiwA2Pl7Q5KsmhzrrvhWJy2CYebbpJzHxt99Tj-XuCHr2wL0hH5yf4c1nGYkMhoCLYgQAvD_BwE) and it visually represents how the system works.